FindMySchool LogoFindMySchool

 Best suited to families in North West Bristol seeking a non-selective secondary with strong results, genuine extracurricular breadth, and community ethos.
 The main challenge is securing entry given consistent oversubscription; otherwise, for those within reach, the school offers excellent value and authentic educational experience.

 Yes.
 The school was rated Good by Ofsted in March 2022.
-GCSE results rank it in the top 25% of schools (683rd in England, FindMySchool ranking).
-A-level results are solid, with 62% achieving A*-B. The school has grown substantially since opening in 2011 and now serves nearly 1,300 students across Year 7 through Year 13 with consistent positive progress.
+In the 2025 dataset, GCSE results rank it 810th out of 3,895 for academic performance (FindMySchool ranking), with Progress 8 of +0.43.
+A-level results are solid, with 60% achieving A*-B and 40% at A* or A. The school has grown substantially since opening in 2011 and now serves nearly 1,300 students across Year 7 through Year 13 with consistent positive progress.

 The school does not operate a formal catchment boundary.
 Places are allocated through Bristol Local Authority's oversubscription criteria once demand exceeds supply.
 Families should visit the school's website or contact the admissions office for details of current criteria and to assess their realistic chances of entry.